zac-smith-webtpt7/webapi-iii-guided-FT/notes.md

 ## Types (based on hot it's being used)

+- global: runs on every request
+-

-- order matters, it goes top to bottom, left to right
+order matters, it goes top to bottom, left to right